-Realizing which food groups you are eating (and how much you need of each group) can help you get the right balance of nutrition your body needs for optimal performance.
-And yes, this includes your brain too.
-Food groups include grains, proteins, fruits, vegetables, dairy, oils.
-Many diets include the # of portions you can eat each day or week, so if you are dieting, it’s important to learn about each group to be sure you are still getting the nutrition you need at your next meal.
+Many diets tell you the number of portions you can eat each day or week, so if you are dieting, it’s important to learn about each group so you can be sure that you are getting the nutrition you need.
 Be sure to read our article: Good Nutrition and Why You Need It.

 Yes, you’ll see the number of food groups vary from 3 to 6 with 5 being the most common.
 Oils and Solid Fats and Added Sugars are often not considered a food group but discussed as it pertains to other foods.
 For this article, we’ll take a closer look at all 7 groups.

 Any food made from wheat, rye, rice, oats, cornmeal, barley, or another cereal grain is a grain product.
 In addition to bread and pasta, there is cereal, rice, grits, tortillas, even popcorn.
 Because these foods can be processed and stored easily, these foods are readily available and many people find it easy to eat more grains than needed.